Branding drop-in components

 design tokens

 CSS variables with default values.
 Our design tokens provide a standard set of CSS properties and default values for colors, typography, spacing, shapes, and layout grids.
 We use them in all of our component CSS classes to avoid hard-coded values that cannot be easily changed.
-With this strategy, you can restyle our dropin-in components to match your brand simply by changing the default token values.
+With this strategy, you can restyle our drop-in components to match your brand simply by changing the default token values.

 All default design tokens